 4. Say ‘goodbye’ to paper receipts

-Don’t let scattered, laboriously compiled receipts cause headaches over the next 12 months.
+Don’t let scattered, laboriously compiled receipts cause headaches.
 Going digital can help you track what you’re spending, store the evidence, and log this on your Self Assessment.
 The best tools are powered by the Cloud – this means you can use your smartphone or tablet to upload receipts from your camera.
-Make the New Year a time to banish the chance of losing, forgetting or mismanaging your expenses by recording them directly in your tax return.
+Make now a time to banish the chance of losing, forgetting or mismanaging your expenses by recording them directly in your tax return.

 5. Streamline your finances